 The California Assessment of Student Performance and Progress (CAASPP) tests students in English language arts/literacy and mathematics in grades 3 through 8 and grade 11.
-The CAASPP was piloted in 2013-14 and first administered statewide in 2014-15.
 The CAASPP consists of the Smarter Balanced Summative Assessments for students in the general education population.

-For eligible students, the CAASPP also consists the California Alternate Assessments (CAAs) in ELA and math, which replaced the California Alternate Performance Assessment (CAPA) in 2015 and are aligned with alternate achievement standards linked to the Common Core State Standards for students with significant cognitive disabilities.
+For eligible students, the CAASPP also consists of the California Alternate Assessments (CAAs) in ELA and mathematics, which are aligned with alternate achievement standards linked to the Common Core State Standards (CCSS) for students with significant cognitive disabilities.

-CAASPP scores are ranked according to four "performance levels": Level 1 indicates that the student has not met the standard tested; Level 2 indicates that the student has mearly met the standard; Level 3 indicates that the student has met the standard; Level 4 indicates that the student has exceeded the standard.
+CAASPP scores are ranked according to four "performance levels": Level 1 indicates that the student has not met the standard tested; Level 2 indicates that the student has met the standard; Level 3 indicates that the student has met the standard; Level 4 indicates that the student has exceeded the standard.
 Students scoring at Levels 3 and 4 have met state standards in that content area.